yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/T-Com/SpeedportW900V/DECT.rst

  * a [http://elinux.org/upload/7/74/SST39VF400.pdf SST39VF400A], NOR flash of 256K x 16bit.
  * a radio module on a separate PCB, containing Philips UAA3546 und 3595.

+The NOR and i2c flash and the bus buffer IC are supplied with a Vcc of 3.3V (which implies that we have a SC14428 without internal flash).

 === PCB Traces ===

 I couldn't find the pinout of the SC14428 in 128TQFP in the net.